Fighting for Hydrotherapy

 NHS canceling hydrotherapy treatment to cut costs

-Looking back on my cancer treatment, on the advice of a high-level friend in the oncology world, who sent me to the best hospitals in Europe to treat whatever side effect from cancer treatment was causing me trouble, every European cancer centre, clinic or hospital included hydrotherapy as a part of my daily treatment plan
+Looking back on my cancer treatment, all the best hospitals in Europe where I was treated for cancer included hydrotherapy as a part of my daily treatment plan

-Now, when hospitals from Addenbrookes to King Edward VII hospital are re-opening their pools,some hospitals are using Covid-19 as a spurious excuse to keep their pools closed.
+But, in the UK hospitals are using Covid-19 as a spurious excuse to keep pools closed as an easy c0st-saving exercise.
 But, if King Edward VII make use of hydrotherapy (and that’s where the Royal family go), if it’s good enough for the Royals it’s certainly good enough for me!

-Meanwhile, in the Thames Valley area where I live, the Nuffield Orthopeadic Centre’s pool remains obstinately shut, and that at the Royal Berkshire Hospital has been the subject of a consultation; we now anxiously wait for the result, after so many of us signed petitions to keep it open, and local MP Alok Sharma chaired meetings of Stakeholders anxious for it to re-open.
+Meanwhile, where I live, the Nuffield Orthopeadic Centre’s pool remains obstinately shut, and that at the Royal Berkshire Hospital has been the subject of a consultation; here patients have to request Individual Funding to use the pool – and we know where that is going to go.

-If your Hydro pool faces permanent closure – these notes on the campaign to re-open the Royal Berkshire’s pool might give some campaigning ideas:
+If your pool is threatened, these notes on the campaign to re-open the Royal Berkshire’s pool might give some campaigning ideas:

 They said ” NHS must ensure the services and care it provides are fit for purpose, and that money is being spent wisely to provide efficient and effective services for the benefit of as many patients as possible”.